EarthScope/rover/docs/configuration.md

 # ROVER Configuration

-ROVER can be configured via a file or by using command line options or a combination of the two.
+ROVER can be configured via a file, by using command line options, or a combination of the two.
 Option names are the same in both cases.

 ## File Configuration

 ROVER's configuration file, normally named rover.config, contains all options for a ROVER repository.
-A default config is is created when a ROVER repository is initialized.
+A default config is created when a ROVER repository is initialized.

-By default `rover.config` is searched for in the current working directory, allowing for rover commands to be run without specifying a config file.
+By default `rover.config` is searched for in the current working directory, which allows for ROVER commands to be run without specifying a config file.

 To explicitly use a configuration file, the `-f` or `--file` option